NathanielCogneaux/Master_Thesis_UQ/README.md

-# 🎓 Uncertainty Quantification in Deep Learning - Master Thesis Repository
+# 🎓 Uncertainty Quantification in Deep Learning (Computer Vision mostly) - Master Thesis Repository

 Welcome to the official code and resource repository for the master's thesis: